 The injury can stem from a variety of injuries such as falls, sports injury or vehicular accident.

 What are the signs?

-Some of the indications of a trimalleolar fracture strikingly resemble other forms of ankle fractures such as:
+Generally, some of the indications of a trimalleolar fracture strikingly resemble other forms of ankle fractures such as:

-- Intense ankle pain
+- At first, intense ankle pain

 - Inability to walk